hyeonsieun/MathReader_demo/README.md

 ### This page is for submission to ICASSP 2025.

-Here, you can listen the example voice from each TTS document reader.
+Here, you can listen to an example voice from each TTS document reader.

 ---